 Students need to purchase personal safety equipment for approx. $350.00

-NOTE: We run ASA 106 courses in the Virgin Islands (US, British, & Spanish) aboard our 2015 Beneteau 41 3-cabin over the winter months that include certification.
+NOTE: We occasionally run ASA 106 courses in the Virgin Islands (US, British, & Spanish) aboard our 2008 Beneteau 46 3-cabin over the winter months that include certification.
 For details, visit our Caribbean Vacations page.
-We also run ASA 106 courses out of New England when there is demand.
+We prefer to run ASA 106 courses out of New England due to the more challenging/interesting cruising grounds.
 Contact us to get onto our “interested” list.

 All course dates and pricing are subject to change until you are registered.
 REFER to your Registration Card provided in your course information for the actual course dates that were discussed at time of your course registration, or give Brenton a call!